MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-fedex-provider.md

 ## Prerequisites

-FedEx has 3 areas of operations as below.
-Customer needs to have their credentials available across these services with FedEx to be able to leverage the capabilities through Dynamics 365 Intelligent Order Management.
+FedEx has three areas of operations as below.
+Customers must have their credentials available across these services with FedEx to be able to use the capabilities through Dynamics 365 Intelligent Order Management.

-1. **FedEx APIF:** This area focuses on FedEx logistics that help brands access new information and capabilities to better fulfill, ship, and service customer orders.
+- **FedEx APIF:** This area focuses on FedEx logistics that help brands access new information and capabilities to better fulfill, ship, and service customer orders.
 Deliver modern, high-value experiences directly to customers.
-To be able to register and integrate with the APIs for it, please follow below steps:
+To be able to register and integrate with the APIs for it, follow these steps:
    a.
 Create a FedEx developer portal sign up by following the steps [here](https://developer.fedex.com/api/en-ca/get-started.html).
    b.
 Copy your project **API key**, **Secret** and **Shipping account** from the developer portal for setting up the connection and future transactions.

-2. **FedEx Dataworks:** This area of FedEx focuses on Intelligence and predictability aspects of logistics like 2-Day delivery, Expected Delivery Delay predictions.
+- **FedEx Dataworks:** This area of FedEx focuses on Intelligence and predictability aspects of logistics like 2-Day delivery, Expected Delivery Delay predictions.
 The onboarding to these APIs is manual today and the brand needs to connect with FedEx to get the credentials.
-3. **FedEx Return Tech:** Enable easy returns from the merchant website with a branded, seamless customer return process including an option for a printer-less QR code experience and the ability to choose from approximately 60,000 convenient drop off locations.
+- **FedEx Return Tech:** Enable easy returns from the merchant website with a branded, seamless customer return process including an option for a printer-less QR code experience and the ability to choose from approximately 60,000 convenient drop off locations.
 Follow below steps:

     a.
 Register at [Developer portal](https://developer-sandbox.supplychain.fedex.com/sandbox/) for sandbox environment.